geo-tp/Bitcoin-Card-Wallet/README.md

 ## Transactions in Sparrow

-How to export the unsigned transation and import the signed transaction in Sparrow
+How to export the unsigned translation and import the signed transaction in Sparrow

 [Sparrow Wallet Official Website](https://sparrowwallet.com/)